sqlitecloud/sdk/JS/README.md

 ## Configuration

-After initializazion it is possibile to configure your client.
+After initialization it is possibile to configure your client.

 #### `SQLiteCloud.setRequestTimeout` (Int value in milliseconds)
 Default value is `3000 ms`